spinkube/documentation/content/en/docs/spin-operator/quickstart/_index.md

 Ensure necessary [prerequisites]({{< ref "prerequisites" >}}) are installed.

 For this Quickstart in particular, you will need:

 - [kubectl]({{< ref "prerequisites#kubectl" >}}) - the Kubernetes CLI
+- [Docker]({{< ref "prerequisites#docker" >}}) - for running k3d
 - [k3d]({{< ref "prerequisites#k3d" >}}) - a lightweight Kubernetes distribution that runs on Docker
-- [Docker]({{< ref "prerequisites#docker" >}}) - for running k3d

-Also, ensure you have cloned this repository and have navigated to the root of the project:
+Also, ensure you have cloned the Spin Operator repository and have navigated to the root of the project:

 ```shell
 git clone git@github.com:spinkube/spin-operator.git